Fixing the Sunroof

 I removed the tracks and scrubbed them out as best as I could with a brush, Zep and plenty of hot water.
 Be careful removing them because they can push against the headliner and those tiny nuts are a pain to get to and there are clip nuts and metal panels that are sharp.

 One of the leads to the motor power plug came off so I needed to order a new pin; luckily Stoddard carries them.
 It's the same pin used inside the doors, for the oil cooler fan and on the power mirror harness.
+Not a bad idea to order 10 of them to have on hand.

 The underside of the sunroof panel. (front edge towards bottom) You will probably want to replace the two plastic guides (arrows).
 There should be 2 felt pads in the rear corners.
-There are 2 similar felt pads on the sunroof trim panel in the rear corners as well. (shop manual photo below matches what I found)
+There are 2 similar felt pads on the sunroof trim panel in the rear corners as well. (shop manual photo below matches what I found) The longer plastic piece is a glide that pushes the wind deflector down so it is important that it is solid and properly located.
+If your roof is hitting the deflector, this is probably the first thing you should look at.

 One of the leads broke off the harness side of the motor connector (R) as I removed it.
 I used the connector tool to push out the remaining pin so I can replace it.
 Its a standard VW/Audi/Porsche connector.
 Stoddard carries the male pins that snap into the harness-side of the connector.
+If you search online you'll see the VW part for sale which includes the connector and both pins.

 The sunroof panel seals had sealer glopped on as well as the original glue.
 It took a while to clean up.
 My arrows on the tape are marking where the old seal ends to help me place the new one.
+Probably trying to fix the "water leak" that was really "water retention".

 Keep the adhesive on the lower (flat, not round) part of the seal so it stays hidden